Account allocation is the link or association between a transaction or credit note to an invoice.

 - To allocate individual transactions together select the check box for each item.

-- To allocate part of a transaction to another, for example, if you want to credit part of an invoice, click the Paid box for the transaction you want to part pay, enter the value in Amount to pay and Save.
+- To allocate part of a transaction to another, for example, if you want to credit part of an invoice, click on the transaction you want to part pay, a pop up window will appear, enter the value in the Amount to pay section and click Save.